 A Final Word from the Project Leader

 Most of our village men are buried in the well-kept Commonwealth War Graves in Northern France.
-If you are passing through or visiting, please look up the locations on The Commonwealth War Graves Commission website (external link) or ask me for help, and pay your respects.
+If you are passing through or visiting, please look up the locations on The Commonwealth War Graves Commission website (opens in new tab) or ask me for help, and pay your respects.

 Finally I, and the many people involved in this project, have got to know our fallen village men well over the last two years, and we salute them as soldiers, sailors, sons, fathers, brothers and men of Harbury.